Last Updated on April 19, 2023

 If they’re on track with their weight and height, they should also be developing properly and have strong bones and teeth and healthy vision.

-Seeing as health have a great influence on your Great Pyrenees puppy’s growth, it’s of the utmost importance to supply them with the right amount of nutritional food and exercise and take them to regular vet checkups.
+Seeing as health have a great influence on your puppy’s growth, it’s of the utmost importance to supply them with the right amount of nutritional food and exercise and take them to regular vet checkups.

 Exercise helps with their development as a pup and muscle formation as an adult.

-That said, be careful of exercising your Great Pyrenees puppy too early, before the age of six months, as bone development might not have been completed at this stage and this can impact the formation of joints, ligaments, tendons, muscles, and other important infrastructures.
+That said, be careful of exercising your puppy too early, before the age of six months, as bone development might not have been completed at this stage and this can impact the formation of joints, ligaments, tendons, muscles, and other important infrastructures.

-Dangers of stunted or accelerated growth
+Stunted or accelerated growth

 The danger of stunted growth in dogs is that you can’t undo the damage.
 The same goes for accelerated growth.